These familiar brand names were located within the boundaries of Downriver at one time or another during the last fifty-plus years.

 Forest City / Handy Andy

-First incorporated in the 1920s, the Forest City Downriver knew best opened two stores by 1970 and became the area's premier home improvement store until fading by 1995.
+First incorporated in the 1920s as an arm of a real estate firm, the Forest City that Downriver knew best opened two stores in 1971 and became the area's premier home improvement store until fading by 1995.

 The petroleum chain is making a comeback in some southern states (complete with the classic logo, intact) but it has been over 30 years since Downriver's seen the "orange & white."

 The chain that would push competitors like Builder's Square and Handy Andy out of the Downriver scene, HQ's freeway location in Southgate brought it an astounding business.